JS0Nwong/TypeFast/README.md

 npm start
 ```

-Visit `http://localhost:3000` in your browser to see the Kanban board app in action.
+Visit `http://localhost:3000` in your browser.

 ## Deployment